Back to Agriculture

 Eriosoma lanigerum (woolly apple aphid) Elm, apple, crabapple

-*Eriosoma amiercanum (woolly elm aphid) Elm, amelanchier/Serviceberry
+*Eriosoma amercanum (woolly elm aphid) Elm, Amelanchier/serviceberry

 Essigella spp.
 Pines